powerseb/powerseb.github.io/_posts/2023-02-26-Another-phishing-tool.md

 ![Make it easy!](easy.jpg)

-## How to make it scaleable?
+## How to make it scalable?

 So with the basic concept established maybe you see already a little issue - a vnc session means that the user controls the provided machine.
 If you now send the same link to two different users, they both connect to the same machine and therefore see each other’s actions (or fight over the control of the mouse).
 This situation (although funny) will be very awkward and should be avoided.
 Therefore, a requirement for our setup is that each user, which we want to phis, requires a separate vnc session.

 To accomplish this we could start as many vnc sessions on our phishing host as we want - than we require a little bit of power under the hood (so no ec2 small :( ).
-Next and an additional disadvantage is that we need to open the corresponding VNC port for each session - this can be a little overhead.
+Next and an additional disadvantage is that we need to open the corresponding vnc port for each session - this can be a little overhead.
 Ideally, we want just one url, which then redirects to the separate vnc sessions and makes the network setup very simple - just open port 80 / 443.

 Before we cover this distribution problem, we may focus on our initial problem one user one vnc machine - and keep it small (and ideally cheap).
 Let's talk about docker.